scotws/LiaraForth/docs/INTERNALS.md

 ## Use of Registers

 The 65816 only has three registers that can be used for general coding.
-Of these, Liara Forth uses the A register as the first element in the Data Stack (Top of Stack, TOS), the X register as the Data Stack Pointer (DSP), and Y for various temporary use.
+Of these, Liara Forth uses the Y register as the first element in the Data Stack (Top of Stack, TOS), the X register as the Data Stack Pointer (DSP), and A for various temporary use.
 All registers are assumed to be 16 bit wide unless declared otherwise.

 ## The Data Stack

-The Data Stack (DS) starts at 00:02ff and grows downwards (towards 00:0000).
-The Data Stack Pointer (DSP) - the X register - points to the _second_ element on the stack (Next On Stack, NOS), whereas the top entry (Top of Stack, TOS) is the A register.
+The Data Stack (DS) is located in an area that starts at 00:02ff and grows downwards (towards 00:0000).
+The Data Stack Pointer (DSP) - the X register - points to the _current_ element on the stack (Next On Stack, NOS), whereas the top entry (Top of Stack, TOS) is the Y register.

+The actual DS consists of the 128 bytes (64 entries) addressed by a seven-bit bit DSP.
+The eight bit of the DSP is used to detect over- or underflow conditions.
+Because Liara Forth "runs with scissors" to enable fast speeds, this bounds checking only takes place after the execution of a Forth word.

 ## The Return Stack